RacsoRhodes/travelpoints/readme.txt

 		If you want to delete an old travelpoint you no longer need, use "/tpdrop <title>".

+		For setting a global travelpoint, use "/tpgset".
+For listing and using global travelpoints, use "/tpggo".
+For dropping a global travelpoint use "/tpgdrop".

+		For more commands, and more thorough explanation of the above commands, see section 5 of this file below.

+	Transporter Pads

+		Transporter pads allow you to fast travel without having to use chat commands.
+They are useful in large complexes so you can go from one area or floor to another just by walking onto a pad.

+		Place a transporter pad where you want it, then right click it.
+There can sometimes be a moment of lag between the time you place it and when it will let you access its interface.

+		Before you can choose a destination for the pad, you must list the available travelpoints.
+Press "My Travelpoints" to list your own, or press "Global Travelpoints" to list the global collection.

+		When the list appears you can then choose a destination for the pad.

+		After choosing a destination the list will clear, and the pad will become active.

+		You can change the destination any time you need to.

-		Make transporter pads for those travelpoints you use quite often.
+		To list all the transporter pads you have placed use the chat command "/travelpads".

-		After placing a transporter pad, and right clicking it you can see a list of your existing travelpoints, allowing you to choose one as the destination of the transporter pad.

 		When playing multiplayer you can also set usage modes, allowing only you to use the transporter pad, anyone to use the pad, you and a list of players, or everyone except a list of players.

-		There are also decorative nodes.
-One is a light that you can place above the transporter pad.
-As well as a receiving pad which you can place at the destination of a transporter pad with a light above it for show.
+		There are also decorative nodes, one is a receiving pad that you can place at the destination of your transporter pad, the other is a light that can be placed above either your transporter pad or receiving pad.

-		For more commands, and more thorough explanation of the above commands, see section 5 of this file below.
+		For more information about the nodes included in this mod see section 6 of this file below.

 	Restrictions

-		There are no restrictions in singleplayer mode, but those running multiplayer servers are able to set restrictions in the travelpoints/config.lua file, as well as set world specific restrictions using /travelpoints set <restriction> <value> in game.
+		There are no restrictions in singleplayer mode.

+		Admins of multiplayer servers are able to set restrictions in the travelpoints/config.lua file, as well as set world specific restrictions using "/travelpoints set <restriction> <value>" in game.

 		Server administrators can restrict the following features: